Surrey SkyTrain was built on advocacy and demanded by the community

 We have written the Minister of Transport asking to redirect funding from the Calgary LRT Green Line to the Surrey-Langley SkyTrain.

-Despite a cost increase, Surrey’s SkyTrain shows unmatched value—while LRT projects elsewhere struggle to justify their price tags.
+Despite a cost increase, the Surrey Langley SkyTrain shows unmatched value—while LRT projects elsewhere struggle to justify their price tags.

 A UBC campus will be only a 22-minute SkyTrain ride from downtown Langley City.